jordansamuels/throttler/README.md

 ## Implementation
 The implementation is in [throttle.py](src/throttler/throttle.py).
 It is a somewhat naive implementation using the native python [deque](https://docs.python.org/3/library/collections.html#collections.deque) class.
-This is somewhat performant, but obviously an custom class optimized for this tiny use case could be much faster.
+This is somewhat performant, but obviously a custom class optimized for this tiny use case could be much faster.

 ## Developing with PyCharm
 After running `make test`,